BitcoinDesign/Guide/guide/miniscript-wallet-simple.md

 ---

-In this reference design, we look at a variation of the [savings wallet]().
-Specifically, we design a wallet application that allows users to enable a simple recovery path that provides even more fault tolerance than a regular multi-key wallet.
+In this reference design, we look at a variation of the [savings wallet reference design](https://bitcoin.design/guide/savings-wallet/).
+Specifically, we design a wallet application that allows users to enable a simple recovery path in order to provide even more fault tolerance than a regular multi-key wallet.

 ### Prior reading

 The use case for this design is relatively simple.
-However, we will be referencing some advanced concepts and capabilities that are provided by Miniscript.
-If you are unfamiliar with the topic, please read the [custom spending conditions page](), before diving deeper into this design.
+However, we will be referencing some advanced bitcoin concepts and capabilities that are provided by [Miniscript](https://bitcoin.design/guide/glossary/#miniscript).
+If you are unfamiliar with the topic, please read the [custom spending conditions page](https://bitcoin.design/guide/how-it-works/custom-spending-conditions/) before diving deeper into this reference design.

 ### Use case

-A multi-key wallet offers a number of advantages, especially for storing large amounts of funds.
-Our users, Bob and Alice, want to create a 2-of-3 multi-key wallet for their savings.
+A multi-key wallet offers a number of advantages, especially for storing large amounts of bitcoin.
+Therefore, Bob and Alice, want to create a 2-of-3 multi-key wallet for their savings.
 Bob will hold the first key while his wife, Alice, will hold a second key.
 In addition, they have the third key locked away in a safety deposit box.

 However, the couple worries about a situation where they lose access to two of the keys.
 In that case, they would lose all of their savings.
 To protect themselves against this scenario, our application offers them the possibility to enable a recovery path, which automatically lowers the amount of signatures needed to 1-of-3 after 6 months.
+This will allow them to lose two keys and still be able to recover their savings.

 ### Wallet creation

 The process for creating the wallet is very similar to the one that is covered in the [savings wallet reference design](https://bitcoin.design/guide/savings-wallet/#the-onboarding-experience).
-The high-level process looks something like this:
+On a high level, these are the steps involved:

 1. Choose the primary key scheme used for spending under normal circumstances (2-of-3 in our case).
-2. Import the three extended public keys keys to the application.
+2. Import the three [extended public keys keys](https://bitcoin.design/guide/glossary/#extended-public-key-xpub-ypub-zpub) to the application.
 3. Enable the recovery path.
 4. Download and save the wallet backup.